What You Can Automate

 and expected operations.

-Once published, a version cannot be overwritten.
-Updates require a new SemVer version.
+Once published, a version cannot be overwritten or secretly changed.
+Updates require a new version number.

 Every Example Follows the Same Pattern

-Request early access and try any of these automations in your own Civil 3D or Revit project.
+Request early access and try these automations in your own Civil 3D or Revit environment during a guided onboarding.